Fairfax County Public Schools: Special education

 FCPS took over the education of students with mental disabilities from a parent-organized cooperative in 1953.
-The parents had begun the program in 1950, using whatever space could be found to educate their children, but eventually asked FCPS to take control of the program.
+The parents had started the program in 1950, using whatever space could be found to educate their children, but they eventually asked FCPS to take control of the program.

-Special education classes for mentally disabled students were expanded in 1955 to four classes for "educable" (those with a mental age above 7) children at Groveton, Lincolnia, Oakton, and Luther Jackson schools, and a class for "trainable" (those with a mental age of less than 6 1/2) children at Groveton.
+In 1955, special education classes for mentally disabled students were expanded to include four classes for "educable" children, described as those with a mental age above 7, at Groveton, Lincolnia, Oakton, and Luther Jackson schools.
+A separate class for "trainable" children, defined as those with a mental age of less than 6 1/2, was offered at Groveton.

-In recent years, lawsuits have been brought by parents of students with IEPs and 504 plan against FCPS over reports that the district repeatedly violated and failed to provide the necessary resources provided by the student's special education plan provided to students under federal anti discrimination laws ADA and IDEA act.
+In recent years, parents of students with individualized education programs (IEPs) and Section 504 plans have filed lawsuits against FCPS.
+These lawsuits alleged that the district failed to provide required services and resources under students' special education plans.
+The lawsuits also alleged violations of federal disability-rights laws, including the Americans with Disabilities Act and the Individuals with Disabilities Education Act.

-The number of lawsuits and complaints filed FCPS leading to multiple investigations by The United States Department of Education, the resulting reports from the investigations detailing how many times and how much FCPS has failed students who had IEPs and 504 plans.
+Complaints and lawsuits about FCPS's services for students with disabilities led to an investigation by the United States Department of Education's Office for Civil Rights.
+In 2022, this office found that FCPS had failed (or been unable) to provide a free appropriate public education to thousands of students with disabilities during remote learning.
+The findings included failures to provide services identified in students' IEPs and Section 504 plans.

-21st century
+Twenty-first century

-From 1965 to 2006, the county school system was headquartered at 10700 Page Avenue in an unincorporated area of the county surrounded by the City of Fairfax.
-In 2006, FCPS moved all of its operations from the Burkholder Center and several other school-owned and leased offices to the office building on Gatehouse Road.
+Until 2006, the Fairfax County school system was headquartered at 10700 Page Avenue, in an unincorporated area of the county surrounded by the City of Fairfax.
+In 2006, FCPS moved all of its operations from the Burkholder Center, as well as several other school-owned and leased offices, to the office building on Gatehouse Road.

-The school system has expanded to include over 196 schools and centers, including 22 high schools, three secondary schools, 23 middle schools, and 141 elementary schools.
-FCPS also operates a fleet of over 1520 school buses, which transport 110,000 students daily.
-The district operates on an operating budget of $2.5 billion through numerous funding sources.
+Operations and statistics

+As of March 2026, Virginia School Quality Profiles (from the Virginia Department of Education) listed FCPS as having 195 schools, including 25 high schools, three secondary schools, 24 middle schools, 141 elementary schools, and two centers for special education.
+FCPS operates more than 1,600 school buses, including 31 electric buses, and it transports 131,000 students daily.
+Its approved operating budget for fiscal year 2026 was $3.9 billion, and the system had 41,298 employees, including 25,625 full-time equivalent positions.

-FCPS is currently the largest school system in Virginia and the 11th largest in the United States.
-It also boasts an average on-time graduation rate of 91.5% and an average SAT score of 1213.
-The school district uses an electronic visitor management system to control visitors' access at its schools.
+As of 2026, FCPS was the largest school system in Virginia and the ninth-largest in the United States.
+For the class of 2025, FCPS reported an on-time graduation rate of 93.3% and an average SAT score of 1,183.

+FCPS uses an electronic visitor-management system to control visitor access at its schools.